PawelLipski/utils/blog.md

 In particular, if certain local branches were already deleted, the determined fork point may be _too early_ in the history than expected.
 ??? sentence order?
-Also, it's always possible to check the fork point for a given branch included in the definition file with `git machete fork-point [<branch>]`, or to simply list commits considered by `git machete` to be specific for the each branch with `git machete status --list-commits` (`git machete s -l` for short).
+Also, it's always possible to check the fork point for a given branch included in the definition file with `git machete fork-point [<branch>]`, or to simply list commits considered by `git machete` to be specific for the each branch with `git machete status --list-commits`.
 Anyway, the potentially effects of ??? are mitigated:
 * The three commands that run `git rebase` under the hood (`reapply`, `slide-out`, `update`) always pass the `--interactive` flag.
   This enables the user to review the list of commits that are going to be rebased before actual rebase is executed.